-?
+[?]
 Figure cannot be estimated due to lack of data.
 The flow in question should be overlooked.

+x?
+Figure or some of the subfigures referred to is deemed highly uncertain.

-This column gives a brief assessment of the existing Danish investigations with the purpose of indicating on which subjects improved efforts may be relevant and to what extent others may benefit from Danish experience.
+- 1. This column gives a brief assessment of the existing Danish investigations with the purpose of indicating on which subjects improved efforts may be relevant and to what extent others may benefit from Danish experience.
 The assessment is mainly related to air emission measurements, as measurements of solid waste or water discharges are scarce.
-The assessment uses the following terminology:

-- Good: Reliable Danish investigations - estimates based solely on these investigations.

-- Some: Some Danish figures are available - typically combined with literature values if available.

-None: No Danish experience al all - estimates rely completely on literature values.
+The assessment uses the following terminology: - Good: Reliable Danish investigations estimates based solely on these investigations. - Some: Some Danish figures are available typically combined with literature values if available - None: No Danish experience al all estimates rely completely on literature values. - 2.
 Calculated based on the average value from each activity/process.
-Should be taken as an uncertain rough impression of the significance of each source.

-Covers manufacturing of pesticides and pharmaceuticals.

-4) Covers manufacturing of insulation materials, tiles and bricks, glass and similar products.

-5) Covers metal casting and hot-dip galvanising

-6) Covers feedstuff production including fish oil/meal, meat and bone meal and green feed drying.

-- 7) Covers asphalt preparation/recycling and several other processes only partly possible to quantify. - 8) Covers a number of activities as fireworks, garden grills, cooking, and miscellaneous small-scale heating/burning operations, which can only partly be quantified - 9) The figure stated is valid to 1999 only and should be expected to decrease significantly from year 2000. - 10) Formation and transport of dioxins in landfills are in general believed to be non-significant, although the factual knowledge is very limited.
+Should be considered an uncertain rough impression of the significance of each source. - 3.
+Covers manufacturing of pesticides and pharmaceuticals. - 4.
+Covers manufacturing of insulation materials, tiles and bricks, glass and similar products. - 5.
+Covers metal casting and hot-dip galvanising - Covers feedstuff production including fish oil/meal, meat and bone meal and green feed drying. - Covers asphalt preparation/recycling and several other processes only partly possible to quantify. - 8.
+Covers a number of activities as fireworks, garden grills, cooking, and miscellaneous small-scale heating/burning operations, which can only partly be quantified - 9.
+Formation and transport of dioxins in landfills are in general believed to be non-significant, although the factual knowledge is very limited.
 However, fires in temporary depots of combustible waste occasionally take place.
-The figure for formation is related to such fires. - 11) Covers shredder plants, healthcare risk waste and biological waste treatment.
+The figure for formation is related to such fires.

-Presence of diaxins in products brought into circulation in the Danish society 1998-1999
+Table 7.2 Presence of dioxins in products brought into circulation in the Danish society 2000 - 2002

 Activity/process Consumption by products

 g I-TEQ/year

 Clay-like raw materials 4 - 1050

 Pesticides <1?

-Feedstuff products 1,5 - 11
+Feedstuff products 1.5 - 11

 Food products 0.06 - 0.44

 PCP treated wood 0.11 - 42?

 PCP treated leather 0.5

 PCP treated textiles 0.5

 Bleaching/disinfection agents <0.001

 Bleached cork <0.01

 Bleached paper/cardboard 3.0 - 6.6

 Other chemical products ?

 Total - Chlorinated dioxins 10 - 1110?

 Brominated flame retardants 2 - 60?

 Total - brominated dioxins 2 - 60?

 Total (rounded) 12 - 1200?

-?
+[?]
 Figure cannot be estimated due to lack of data.
-The flow in question should be overlooked. x?
-Figure or some of the subfigures referred to are deemed highly uncertain.
+The flow in question should be overlooked.